GuilhermeMelo01/dsa-java/src/main/java/io/github/guilhermemelo01/aws_practitioner/_concepts/concepts.md

 ***

 ## CONCEPTS

+### ``Amazon Athena``
+- Amazon Athena is a serverless query service that allows you to analyze data directly in Amazon S3 using standard SQL queries.
+You don't need to set up or manage any infrastructure; you only pay for the queries you run.
+It is well-suited for ad-hoc and exploratory analysis on data stored in S3 without the need for maintaining a separate database.

 ### ``Amazon Macie``
 - Amazon Macie is a data security service provided by Amazon Web Services (AWS) that uses machine learning and pattern matching to discover, classify, and protect sensitive data stored in S3 buckets